capncapes/capncapes.github.io/_posts/2022-01-14-he-does-not-afflict-from-his-heart.md

 It's hard to know for certain if our suffering is the result of the Lord's discipline[^2], because of unseen spiritual forces (Job 1&ndash;2), or for his glory[^3].
 The good news is, our suffering is not God's desire.
 More poetically, he does not afflict from his heart (Lamentations 3:33).

 In the time of the prophet Jeremiah, the people of Judah had become increasingly distanced from God (Jeremiah 9:6).
 They weren't honoring him, and even religious practices were empty (Jeremiah 7:1&ndash;10).
-They went so far as to worship false gods like Baal.
+They went so far as to worship other gods like Baal.
 Because of Judah's waywardness, God tasked Jeremiah (Jeremiah 1:17) with warning the people of their coming punishment if they didn't turn back to the Lord.

 ## About Lamentations